nf-core/eager/docs/usage.md

 ### BAM Trimming Parameters

 For some library preparation protocols, users might want to clip off damaged bases before applying genotyping methods.
-This can be done in nf-core/eager automatically by turning on the `--trim_bam` parameter.
+This can be done in nf-core/eager automatically by turning on the `--run_trim_bam` parameter.

 More documentation can be seen in the [bamUtil documentation](https://genome.sph.umich.edu/wiki/BamUtil:_trimBam)